Your cart is empty

 As per the food safety guidelines issued by the U.S. Department of Agriculture, a refrigerator without power only keeps food safe for up to four hours.
 After that, you should avoid refrigerated perishable food, specifically eggs, fish, poultry, meat, and leftovers.
 This means a power outage causes huge food loss.

 Fortunately, you would get reimbursement for food loss in a power outage.
 In this blog, we're going to discuss this in detail so you get answers to all your questions.
 It's important to note that the entire journey from filing the claim to receiving the compensation can be time-consuming and confusing.
-But you should keep trying using the details we're providing here.
+But you should keep trying to use the details we're providing here.

 Does Home Insurance Cover Your Fridge Freezer Food?